A GPS controlled talking/chiming clockDesigned by Geppetto Electronics, Ships from United States of America

 The accuracy of the clock is limited more by the latency caused by the speed of sound than anything else.
 In other words, it's as accurate as an aural clock can possibly be.

 The clock comes as a board with all surface mount parts assembled and programmed, and with a programmed µSD card.
 Just install the DIP switch (the sole through-hole part), connect an antenna, speaker, power, and (optionally) add a CR1220 battery.

-It can optionally come with a suitable speaker (if you buy the clock as a kit you'll need to supply and solder your own wires to connect it to the board), antenna and/or power supply (3W+ @ 5V, 2.1mm barrel connector, center positive).
+It can optionally come with a suitable speaker (if you buy the clock as a kit you'll need to supply and solder your own 22 gauge wires to connect it to the board), antenna and/or power supply (3W+ @ 5V, 2.1mm barrel connector, center positive).
 You can use the on-board button or solder wires to a connector on the board to connect your own.
 A laser cut wood case (4" x 4" x 2") is also available.
 If you order the clock with the case, then it will include a button, a speaker and a chassis-mounted volume control and knob.
 If you order your clock assembled, then it will be ready to use (just connect an antenna and power).